mongodb/mongo/src/mongo/db/repl/README.md

 As of 4.0, Replication supports the [`Recover To A Timestamp`](https://github.com/mongodb/mongo/blob/r4.2.0/src/mongo/db/repl/rollback_impl.h#L158) algorithm (RTT), in which a node recovers to a consistent point in time and applies operations until it catches up to the sync source's branch of history.
-RTT uses the WiredTiger storage engine to recover to a stable timestamp, which is the highest timestamp at which the storage engine can take a checkpoint.
+RTT uses the WiredTiger storage engine to recover to a [`stable_timestamp`](#replication-timestamp-glossary), which is the highest timestamp at which the storage engine can take a checkpoint.
 This can be considered a consistent, majority committed point in time for replication and storage.

 A node goes into rollback when its last fetched OpTime is greater than its sync source's last applied OpTime, but it is in a lower term.
 In this case, the `OplogFetcher` will return an empty